thomaspinckney3/cs4501/Project1.md

 If you want to make more substantial changes I recommend creating your own Dockerfile and building a new image.
 This will be more reproducible and automated and save you time in the future.

+The Dockerfile I used to create tp33/django is at https:/github.com/thomaspinckney3/django-docker

 Code layout
 -----------